brunoseivam/retools/README.md

 =======

 retools is an EPICS module that contains a few useful EPICS shell commands that use regular expressions.
-Depends on libpcre2.
+Uses C++11's regexp.

 #### `reAddAlias "pattern" "alias"`